 All research activities involving the use of human subjects must be reviewed and approved by the IRB before data collection can begin.

-The Mount Marty College Institutional Review Board (IRB) is to ensure compliance with the Federal Policy for Protection of Human Subjects (45 CFR 46) and observance of college policies regarding the protection of human subjects in all research conducted by faculty, students or staff.
+The Mount Marty University Institutional Review Board (IRB) is to ensure compliance with the Federal Policy for Protection of Human Subjects (45 CFR 46) and observance of university policies regarding the protection of human subjects in all research conducted by faculty, students or staff.

-MMC’s IRB is registered with the Office of Human Research Protections (Department of Health and Human Services).
-Current status of MMC’s IRB and Federalwide Assurance (FWA) can be found by the searching the OHRP Database.
+MMU’s IRB is registered with the Office of Human Research Protections (Department of Health and Human Services).
+The current status of MMU’s IRB and Federalwide Assurance (FWA) can be found by searching the OHRP Database.

 All faculty and staff involved in administering, overseeing, teaching or conducting research involving human participants at Mount Marty must complete CITI Training in order to conduct research projects.

 3. Type in Mount Marty University and select